 TeamViewer reached out to me directly on Saturday night (June 4th 2016), making an “unreserved apology” for the ongoing issues, as well as for apportioning “blame” upon their users.
 They understand how some of the language used in their PR statements could have easily upset the user base.

 However, they categorically maintain that there is no underlying vulnerability in their service, as well as emphasizing their ongoing use of the Secure Remote Password protocol.
 Furthermore, TeamViewer confirmed that their new “security features were indeed brought forwards” to provide their users with extra assistance during a time when their platform is certainly being “abused.”

 In the time since this article went live on Saturday afternoon, I’ve also been alerted to a piece of malware using TeamViewer as an attack vector.
 The BackDoor.TeamViewer49 malware is installed via a malicious Adobe Flash update on already breached computers and could provide a potential backdoor for malefactors.
-To clarify: this is not a breach of TeamViewer, but a Trojan using a shared TeamViewer DLL as a hook to establish itself on a system.
+To clarify: this is not a breach of TeamViewer (broken link removed), but a Trojan using a shared TeamViewer DLL as a hook to establish itself on a system.